Adani names son Karan to run cement firms; injects Rs 20,000 cr in Ambuja Cement | Business

 Soon after Adani's takeover, the two cement firms announced the resignation of their board of directors, including the CEOs and CFOs.

-The conglomerate named its founder chairman Gautam Adani as the head of the two companies.
-His son Karan, who currently heads the group's ports business, was named a director of both the cement firms.
+The conglomerate named its founder chairman Gautam Adani as the head of Ambuja Cements.
+His son Karan, who currently heads the group's ports business, was named as a director of both the cement firms and as chairman of ACC Ltd.

 Adani group also quickly named independent directors on the boards of the two firms.
 These included former State Bank of India (SBI) chairman Rajnish Kumar on the Ambuja Cement board and former Shell India head Nitin Shukla on the ACC board.